 - Your annual salary (as a general rule) needs to be 30 times more than the monthly rental price.
 This will vary between different agents and landlords but is a good benchmark to have in mind.
 If you are renting with other people the combined salary of all on the agreement will be taken into account.

 - The tenant fee ban is being introduced on the 1st of June 2019.
-Some examples of fees agents and landlords will no longer be able to charge you for the below:
+Here are the Permitted Charges in accordance with the Tenant Fee Act 2019:

 - With the changes in June there will also a cap on deposits agencies and landlords can request.
 If the yearly rent is under £50,000 a year the maximum deposit that can be requested in 5 weeks rent.
 For properties that the rent is over £50,000 the maximum deposit is 6 weeks rent.